akshat-shah-2003/Sentiment-Analyzer-Agent/README.md

 4. Go to your browser (Chrome is highly recommended)
 5. Type chrome://extensions/ in the url bar.
 6. Turn ON the "Developer Mode".
-7. Click on "Load Unpacked" and select the "sentiment-analysis" folder to download the extension.
+7. Click on "Load Unpacked" and select the "sentiment-analysis" folder to load the extension.
 8. Go to the sentiment-analyser directory and open terminal.
 9. Start the FastAI app using:
 ```bash